2025–26 Coupe LFFP

-The 2025–26 Coupe de la Ligue féminine de football professionnel is the inaugural edition of the Coupe LFFP, the annual Première and Seconde Ligue's league cup competition.
+The 2025–26 Coupe de la Ligue féminine de football professionnel was the inaugural edition of the Coupe LFFP, the annual Première and Seconde Ligue's league cup competition.

 Format

 On 14 June 2025, the LFFP Executive Committee approved the format of the competition, which consists of two phases: a group stage (phase éliminatoire) and a knockout stage (phase finale).
 The top three Première Ligue clubs participating in European competitions during the season receive a bye directly to the final phase.